-The Leathersellers’ Company Charitable Fund offers apprenticeship funding of £5,000 – £10,000 per annum for up to three years to support the training and education of aspiring leather craftspeople.
+The Leathersellers’ Foundation offers apprenticeship funding of £5,000 – £10,000 per annum for up to three years to support the training and education of aspiring leather craftspeople.
 We provide these opportunities to sustain vital skills in traditional and contemporary crafts and contribute to excellence in the field of leatherworking in the UK.

 Who can apply?

 Applications for a grant to support a Leatherworking Apprenticeship should come from the organisation/master who will be training the apprentice.
 This could be an application to create a new apprenticeship that has not existed before, or for an existing apprentice programme.

 To be eligible you must meet these criteria:

 – the organisation is a UK-based sole-trader or micro-business (definition as provided by Companies House: turning over less than £632,000, has £316,000 or less on its balance sheet, and has less than 10 employees)

 – there is genuine financial need from the employer who cannot access these funds from alternative schemes including those provided by the government

 – the apprenticeship will be of benefit to both the apprentice and the organisation

 – the apprentice will be aged 18 or over (no upper age limit) and be living and working permanently in the UK